symbolic-kg/PyClause/README.md

 PyClause only uses a few lightweight Python dependencies.
 We recommend using a fresh conda environment with Python 3.6+.
 You must also have installed a c++(14) compiler.
 Installation is tested under Ubuntu and Windows.

+### 1): Install from codebase
-### Option 1: For running examples and using our data directories / Working with the code
+For running our examples and using our data directories or working with the code
 ```
 git clone https://github.com/Nzteb/PyClause
 cd PyClause
 pip install -e .
 ```

-### Option 2: Installing as a package
+### 2) Installing as a package

 ```

 ```